 Indeed, Australia could build almost any quantity of solar power purely with international finance.
 No expenditure is necessary, just a scrap of legislation opening our electricity market for business.
 Of course, owning such a wealth-producing system is better than renting it from foreign financiers, but I’m not picky.
 Whatever works!

 What can you do with nearly free electricity?
 We’ve discussed smelting aluminium, but there are many other energy intensive processes for which Australia should be the only place on Earth that they get done.
 Mass desalination for irrigation.
 Comprehensive recycling of basically anything.
 Hard rock, zero impact mining using tunnel boring machines.
 Anything requiring refrigeration.
+Data centers.

 Just because Australia can’t export solar power the way it exports coal doesn’t mean that the wealth embodied by Australia’s enviable solar resource can’t be monetized.
 Smelted aluminium contains the huge quantities of energy used to create it, and the same goes for anything else where any amount of onshore processing exponentially increases the domestic value creation.

 Australia does not deserve to escape the consequences of its consistently small-minded and backwards economic policies.
 We are incredibly fortunate that foreign investment in solar technology has created an opportunity ripe for the picking.
 We would be wise to exploit our natural resources to electrically re-industrialize our secondary manufacturing sector before competing nations get around to it.
 With solar costs falling 10% a year, Australia’s failure to move could cause competing nations to get to low cost onshore mineral processing first, at which point Australia will have blown yet another golden opportunity.